sauravraghuvanshi/azure-docs-powershell/Az/Az.Network/Set-AzNetworkInterface.md

 $nic | Set-AzNetworkInterface
 ```

 The first command gets an existing network interface called NetworkInterface1 and stores it in the $nic variable.
 The second command gets an existing network security group called MyNSG and stores it in the $nsg variable.
 The third command assigns the $nsg to the $nic.
-Finally, the forth command applies the changes to the Network interface.
+Finally, the fourth command applies the changes to the Network interface.
 To dissociate network security groups from a network interface, simple replace $nsg in the third command with $null.

 ## PARAMETERS